 4. Shiitake mushrooms

 Shiitake mushrooms are a fungus, although they are classified as a vegetable by the U.S, Department of Agriculture, found growing on decaying hardwood trees mainly from Japan, containing high protein, low fat, polysaccharides, multiple amino acids, and multiple vitamins.
 They can help improve human immune function, delay aging, and prevent and fight cancer.
 Shiitake mushrooms have therapeutic effects on diabetes, tuberculosis, infectious hepatitis, neuritis, and other diseases, and can also relieve indigestion and constipation.

-Shiitakes are mainly known for their beneficial effect in lowering blood fat and cholesterol because they contain certain compounds, including eritadenine that reduces an enzyme that produces cholesterol, sterols known to block cholesterol absorption in the gut, and beta-glucans, a special type of fiber that lowers cholesterol.
+Shiitakes are mainly known for their beneficial effect in lowering blood fat and cholesterol because they contain certain compounds, including eritadenine, which reduces an enzyme that produces cholesterol, sterols known to block cholesterol absorption in the gut, and beta-glucans, a special type of fiber that lowers cholesterol.
 Shiitakes contain high levels of copper per gram of mushroom, which is known for aiding skin health and maintaining hair color.

 Please be aware that Shiitakes may cause skin rashes for some people.
 Concentrated Shiitake extract in powder form or capsules may also cause digestive problems and sensitivity to sunlight.

 Shiitakes can be added to the diet in place of any mushroom in a recipe and the dried version is very popular with cooks.
 Soaked, the juice can be added to a broth while the rehydrated mushrooms can be chopped and used with eggs, meat, or added to a savory rice dish for extra richness.
 Shiitakes can also be used to make a tea when boiled water is added to the dried mushrooms in a teapot and the resulting liquid may be drunk with honey like a herbal tea in order to get all the benefits if you prefer not to eat them.